-When "SponsoredConnectivity" is supported, and the AF indicated to enable sponsored data connectivity and the AF provided usage thresholds for such sponsor to the PCF, the PCF shall report accumulated usage to the AF using the response of the Npcf_PolicyAuthorization_Delete service operation.
+When "SponsoredConnectivity" is supported, and the NF service consumer indicated to enable sponsored data connectivity and the NF service consumer provided usage thresholds for such sponsor to the PCF, the PCF shall report accumulated usage to the NF service consumer using the response of the Npcf_PolicyAuthorization_Delete service operation.

 This procedure is initiated when:

-- the "Individual Application Session Context" is deleted by the AF; or
+- the "Individual Application Session Context" is deleted by the NF service consumer; or

-- the PCF requests the deletion of the "Individual Application Session Context" to the AF, as described in subclause 4.2.5.3, due to PDU session termination, the termination of all the service data flows of the AF session or the home operator policy disallowing the UE accessing the sponsored data connectivity in the roaming case.
+- the PCF requests the deletion of the "Individual Application Session Context" to the NF service consumer, as described in subclause 4.2.5.3, due to PDU session termination, the termination of all the service data flows of the AF session or the home operator policy disallowing the UE accessing the sponsored data connectivity in the roaming case.

 To report the accumulated usage, the PCF shall immediately configure the SMF to retrieve the accumulated usage as specified in 3GPP TS 29.512 [8].
-When the PCF receives the usage information from the SMF, the PCF shall notify the AF by including the "EventsNotification" data type in the response of the HTTP POST request as described in subclause 4.2.4.2.
+When the PCF receives the usage information from the SMF, the PCF shall notify the NF service consumer by including the "EventsNotification" data type in the response of the HTTP POST request as described in subclause 4.2.4.2.

 The PCF shall include: